aws-observability/observability-best-practices/docs/en/guides/containers/oss/eks/self-managed-to-managed-oss.md

 ```

 # Setup Amazon Managed Grafana
-Amazon Managed Grafana is a fully managed service that simplifies the deployment and operation of Grafana, an open-source data visualization and monitoring solution.
-With Amazon Managed Grafana, you can quickly set up and scale your Grafana environment, enabling you to monitor and analyze your application and infrastructure metrics from various data sources.
-Please follow the instructions found [here](https://aws-observability.github.io/terraform-aws-observability-accelerator/helpers/managed-grafana/) to create a Amazon managed Grafana workspace.
-After you create the grafana workspace to set up Authentication and Authorization, follow the instructions in the [Amazon Managed Grafana User Guide](https://docs.aws.amazon.com/grafana/latest/userguide/AMG-manage-users-and-groups-AMG.html) for enabling AWS IAM Identity Center.
+Amazon Managed Grafana (AMG) is a fully managed service that simplifies the deployment and operation of Grafana, an open-source data visualization and monitoring solution.
+With AMG, you can quickly set up and scale your Grafana environment, enabling you to monitor and analyze your application and infrastructure metrics from various data sources.
+Please follow the instructions found [here](https://aws-observability.github.io/terraform-aws-observability-accelerator/helpers/managed-grafana/) to create a AMG workspace.
+After you create the AMG workspace, to set up Authentication and Authorization, follow the instructions in the [AMG User Guide](https://docs.aws.amazon.com/grafana/latest/userguide/AMG-manage-users-and-groups-AMG.html) for enabling AWS IAM Identity Center.

-After completing authentication and authorization setup, connect to grafana workspace using the workspace URL found in the Amazon managed grafana console.
+After completing authentication and authorization setup, connect to AMG workspace using the workspace URL found in the AMG console.
 From the left menu select Apps->AWS Data Sources and click on the Data sources tab.
 From the service dropdown select `Amazon Managed Service for Prometheus` and select the region that you used to create the AMP workspace.
 You will see the AMP workspace listed after selecting the region, select the AMP workspace and click on `Add data source` button.

 ![AMP Datasource](../../../../images/Containers/aws-native/eks/grafana-amp-datasource.png)

-To verify the newly created datasource is working lets try to explore the metrics available in the datasource.
+To verify the newly created datasource is working, lets try to explore the metrics available in the datasource.
 To explore the metrics, from the left menu select `Explore` and select newly created datasource and from the metrics drop down select `node_memory_MemAvailable_bytes` metric and click on `Run Query` button.
 You should see something similiar to the image below

 ![AMP Metric](../../../../images/Containers/aws-native/eks/grafana-amp-metric.png)

-By selection Dashboards from the left menu, You can also import a dashboard from grafana.com using a URL or the dashboards ID.
+By selecting Dashboards from the left menu, You can also import a dashboard from grafana.com using a URL or the dashboard ID.
 For example you can use the dashboard ID `10182` to import a dahsboard that helps you to monitor kubernetes nodes.
-When you import the dashboard and use the AMP datasource you should see the something similiar to the following
+When you import the dashboard and use the AMP datasource the dashboard should look something similiar to the following

 ![AMP Dashboard](../../../../images/Containers/aws-native/eks/grafana-amp-dashboard.png)